Pretty Little Liars Recap: The Call That Changed My Destiny

 9. Ali (last episode: 7)

 If Ali were a real human person in this totally bizarro circumstance — the craziest insemination situation since Jane Villanueva accidentally got knocked up with Rafael Solano’s sperm once upon a time — then yes, duh, obviously, I would support her choice, as a woman, to do whatever she thought was best for her and her family.
-But because Ali is a fictional person, I’m going to go ahead and say WHAT THE ACTUAL WHAT IS HAPPENING HERE YOUNG LADY.
+But because Ali is a fictional person, I’m going to go ahead and say, WHAT IS HAPPENING HERE, YOUNG LADY?
 Ali was all set to get an abortion.
-She knows that this pregnancy was (1) forced upon her without her consent or knowledge, (2) has some mystery dad that could be ANYONE because A is a straight-up psycho, like I would not put it past A to have used Spencer’s dad’s sperm or something weird just to complicate these relationships even further, and (3) IS NOT EVEN HER BABY AT ALL.
+She knows that (1) this pregnancy was forced upon her without her consent or knowledge, (2) the baby has some mystery dad that could be ANYONE because A is a straight-up psycho — like, I would not put it past A to have used Spencer’s dad’s sperm or something weird just to complicate these relationships even further, and (3) IT IS NOT EVEN HER BABY AT ALL.
 So why is she carrying this pregnancy to term?
 Emily Fields is 22 years old!
 Girl has time.
 So does Ali.
 If these crazy kids want to make a go of parenthood together, they have decades to do it.

 Look, if this made sense for their characters, I would maybe hold back from the ranting.
 But it feels like a shocking, gross violation of both Ali and Emily forced into the show just for the sake of giving them a reason to be stuck together for the rest of their natural lives.
 You know what also could have brought Ali and Emily back together?
 Meaningful character development!
 But alas, here we are, with Emily making googly eyes at whichever person in the room has most recently paid attention to her, and Ali bending her entire nature to fit whatever plot contrivance the writers stick her in.